 The Registration Desk is in Room R5 near the right front entrance of the Westford Regency Inn.
-Sign in, pay if you're not preregistered, get a stylish wristband and nametag, pick up a Program Brochure and Grid, perhaps buy a newly designed T-shirt ($15).
+Sign in, pay if you're not preregistered, get a stylish wristband and nametag, pick up a Program Brochure and Grid, perhaps buy a newly designed T-shirt or women's tank ($15).
 Then, look for your fellow fiddlers; cellists; and mandolin, guitar, and banjo players everywhere around you.

 Cash Lunch Concession with inexpensive choices: Grilled Vegetable Wrap, Hot Dog, Bowl of Chili, Ham & Swiss on Bulkie, Chicken Salad on Bulkie, Chef Salad, Garden Salad, Gluten Free Sandwich (ask), Fruit, Cookies, Chips, COFFEE, Soda, Bottled Water.
 Eat on the go or at a session.

 We will focus on your mandolin questions on scales, arpeggios, pick direction, tremolo, double stops, chord shapes up the neck, and more.
 Drop in or stay for a while; Shana will also teach some exercises for developing and refining technique.

 Pete says: "The first fiddling I fell hard for was Southern.
 Loved the groove, the swing of it, the simple melodies that seemed to grow out of the bowing.
 I love sharing the ingredients that make this happen."

 A fine Irish jig from our Common Tune List (CTL).
 It's pretty easy - the first six notes on fiddle and mandolin are open strings.
 There are a few opportunities for nice grace notes and rolls if we have time.
 You may know Mitch as a Cajun fiddler; he's a fine Irish player as well.